Choose Airfloor™ for...

-AIRFLOOR™ Radiant Heating and Cooling Projects
+AIRFLOOR™ is Widely Used for Radiant Heating and Cooling Projects

 AIRFLOOR™ is a superior alternative to traditional HVAC systems.
 We offer energy efficient creative solutions for open space design, which allows Architects amazing options when designing buildings.
 AIRFLOOR™ has partnered with residential, commercial, museums, churches, healthcare institutions, airports, educational facilities, shopping centers and more.
 AIRFLOOR™ is a hybrid radiant/forced air system that leverages the advantages of a forced air system; rapid response times, and provides both heating and cooling yet delivers the thermal comfort and efficiency advantages of a radiant system.
 In lieu of using heated water lines like a traditional radiant floor system, AIRFLOOR™ uses conditioned air from conventional mechanical equipment.